foss-xtensa/amazon-freertos/lib/FreeRTOS/portable/XCC/Xtensa/readme_xtensa.txt

     https://github.com/aws/amazon-freertos

-The Xtensa port files are currently not included in the common package.
+The Xtensa port files are currently not included in the official package.

 All source is provided along with a Makefile that works for any host platform supported by Xtensa Tools (Windows, Linux).
 These instructions